DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 - **Detail Level**: Range [1,3] (Default value: MEDIUM)

 	The level of detail during edge extraction.
 The detail level determines what is considered as an edge/background.
-Larger value means more edges are extracted.
+A larger value means more edges are extracted.

 - **Shared Edge**: Range [0,1]  (Default value: DISABLE)

-	Whether edges are shared bewteen different occurrences.
+	Whether edges are shared between different occurrences.

 Models